1963 in History - a Personal Perspective

 In 1963 Martin Luther King said "I have a dream" in front of the Lincoln Monument.
 Medger Evers was killed in Mississippi.
 Ngo Dinh Diem was assassinated in Viet Nam and replaced with a more compliant regime, one that would cooperate more closely with America's plan to stop the communists from the North.
 A few years later, in 1968, I would be walking the streets of the Bronx with petitions to get Bobby Kennedy on the presidential primary ballot in New York state.
 We were cheering when LBJ conceded defeat and backed out of the race.
 Then King was dead, Bobby was dead, and the cops in Chicago were cracking hippies' skulls open.
 I watched longshoremen get out of cop cars and file through the gates of Columbia University, escorted by cops who stopped all others from passing.
 We were chased away by cops on horses.
 The next day the longshoremen picked the occupying students up bodily and threw them down the stairs from the second floor of the admin building.

-I would grow up to hate the generation that sent us to Viet Nam, to learn that Kennedy and his brother were humans, not gods, and to come to the opinion that JFK's charisma had a downside - it was largely responsible for fostering the naivete that kept us from clearly seeing the trap we set for ourselves in Viet Nam.
+I would grow up to resent the generation that sent us to Viet Nam, to learn that Kennedy and his brother were humans, not gods, and to come to the opinion that JFK's charisma had a downside - it was largely responsible for fostering the naivete that kept us from clearly seeing the trap we set for ourselves in Viet Nam.
 But the Kennedy brothers should have been given their own time to show us they were human, and time to see their children enjoy what they had worked for.
 I believe that had they lived, they would have been capable of getting out of Vietnam, unlike Lyndon Johnson, who let his ego enslave him.
 I believe that had they lived, the reaction of the Establishment to the coming social upheavals would have been a lot more civilized.
 They would have used leadership to advocate tolerance, and humor to help both sides step back from confrontation.
 Kennedy would never have allowed Richard Daley to attack the Chicago protesters.
-Humphrey was a toad, Nixon was ignorant and paranoid, and both Nixon and George Wallace were appealing to the baser instincts of blue-collar anti-intellectualism, class envy, and racial mistrust.
+Humphrey was a toady, Nixon was paranoid, and both Nixon and George Wallace were appealing to the baser instincts of anti-intellectualism, class envy, and racial mistrust.
 For Nixon it was a winning combination.
 For us it meant Kent State and Watergate.

-But to end on a more hopeful note, 1963 had another historical milestone, one of great significance to those of us born in the decade after World War II.
+To end on a more hopeful note, 1963 had another historical milestone, one of great significance to those of us born in the decade after World War II.
 A group of four young men had returned from months of grueling work in Hamburg, Germany, playing and singing themselves hoarse in the bars, learning how to make a room full of people get crazy with their music.
 They would tour all over England and Scotland, work every room where they could get a booking, record twenty takes of a song until they got it right, relentlessly driving their music to the top of the charts.
 On December 29, 1963, the Beatles were played on radio for the first time in the United States.